prosseek/SimulationAnalyzer/docs/doc1.md

 ### Output directories

+* results - This is where the SIMULATION results are stored in JSON format
 * configs - This is where the ONE simulator configuration is dynamcially generated
-* results - This is where the SIMULATION results are stored in JSON format
 * reports - This is where the Analysis results are stored in JSON format

+#### Results directory

+The JSON file name is based on values in control file values + summaryType.